lmillyard/LaurensCryptoAnalyser/README.md

 Utilising a caesar cypher to encrypt and decrypt files given by the user.

-It has the option of using brute force and a statisical crack
+It has the option of using brute force and a statistical crack